Samson Simon Sharaf

-Brigadier Samson Simon Sharaf is a retired officer in the Pakistan Army and a Political Economist.
+Samson Simon Sharaf is a retired officer in the Pakistan Army and a political economist.
 He served in Pakistan's Army for 33 years, most notably in Nuclear Policy making.
 Despite being qualified in security and nuclear strategy, he prefers to call himself a political economist: the role of a modern strategist.

 In 2007, he became a columnist in national and international media.

 He also established his water treatment business on lines of Corporate Social Responsibility in cooperation with Nestle Pakistan.
 Most significant is removal of arsenic from drinking water in cooperation with his partners GEH Wasserchemie Germany.

 As a social service, he serves as a full time Rector of St. Mary's College Rawalpindi.

 Since retirement he became an active member of Pakistan Tehreek-e-Insaf and served in Shadow Cabinet as the Spokesperson for Defense Production, Adviser to Chairman Imran Khan, member of Constitution Committee and Deputy Chairman of the party's Election Commission.
 The Election Commission since defunct was a state of the art computerized system connecting to each party member at grass roots.

 He is a Christian by faith.